 Introducing superstar Elloise who has made the transition from Young Consultant to Community Facilitator.
-Elloise shares with CREATE what it’s like being on the other side, and what opportunities she’s has since being involved with CREATE.
+Elloise shares with CREATE what it’s like being on the other side, and what opportunities she’s had since being involved with CREATE.

 Tell us a bit about yourself.

 I am 25 years old and live in Brisbane.
-I am a mum of 2 girls and spend most of my free time going on adventures with them.
+I am a mum of two girls and spend most of my free time going on adventures with them.
 We love to experience new things even if that is just a new food or visiting a place we haven’t been before.

 You’ve transitioned from Young Consultant to Community Facilitator.
 What’s it like to work for CREATE?

-I have been a CREATE Young consultant for about 10 years and love it!
-Now I am working as a Community Facilitator on the transUP project.
+I have been a CREATE Young Consultant for about 10 years and love it!
+Now I am working as a Community Facilitator on the TransUP project.
 It is great working for CREATE!
 The Queensland team is really great to work with.
 I especially am realising exactly how much behind the scenes work goes in to ensure that as young people we get some great experiences.

 Tell us about your role as Community Facilitator.

-My role in a nut shell is contacting young people and distributing the Go Your Own Way kits to young people that are beginning their planning for their transition to independence.
+My role in a nut shell is contacting young people and distributing the Go Your Own Way kits to young people that are beginning their planning for transition to independence.
 It’s an amazing resource to help young people have the knowledge to actively participate in their transition to independence plan.
 At the moment I am also helping out as we are setting up our brand new Queensland office in Townsville.
-So I do a lot of odd jobs that will help our new team in Townsville have an office that is all ready to go
+So I do a lot of odd jobs that will help our new team in Townsville have an office that is all ready to go.

-Recently you were involved in a presentation for our corporate sponsor Aon, what was that like?
+Recently you were involved in a presentation for our corporate sponsor Aon.
+What was that like?